aaronalonsotorrens/stock-data-project/README.md

 - Talking through architecture choices.
 - Breaking the task into smaller steps.
 - Helping structure some of the initial code.
-- Explaining parts of FastAPI and Docker that I was less familiar with.
+- Explaining parts of FastAPI, Docker, Jinja2 and GitHub Actions that I was less familiar with.
 - Debugging problems as they came up.
 - Reviewing the project structure and documentation.